-In reference to Fig. 2, above, this comes to be since purely logical thinking is outcome-, not process-oriented.
+In reference to Fig. 2, above, this is so since purely logical thinking is outcome-, not process-oriented.
 It therefore makes it easy to forget that the processes ongoing in the speaker as an embodiment of the real world largely determine the outcome groups and teams are striving to achieve.
-Attendees will most likely also experience how purely logical thinking is actually more highly "abstract", or unconnected to intuition and emotion, than is transformational thinking based on TF constellations.
+Attendees will most likely experience how purely logical thinking is actually more highly "abstract", or unconnected to intuition and emotion, than is transformational thinking based on TF constellations.